PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves Split/mixed-Concat NHWC fan-in recovery into the TensorFlow-free indexed `passes/split_mixed_concat_layout.py` owner.
-Its former 432-line full-map, unbounded fixed-point helper is now a thin compatibility dispatcher at all three unchanged source positions.
+The latest implementation unit moves the general Concat input-adapter recovery into the TensorFlow-free indexed `passes/concat_input_adapter_layout.py` owner.
+Its former 302-line full-map, unbounded fixed-point helper is now a thin compatibility dispatcher at all three unchanged direct source positions and at the unchanged conservative safe-transpose fallback position.
 The owner resolves an immutable whole-group plan, re-resolves the complete contract before apply, and maintains one differential `ModelIRGraphIndex` plus the Session `LayoutState` through every rewrite.